 Connect2culture's partners have found ways to engage families with dementia virtually, by creating live streamed and self-guided activities and experiences online.
 This mini-series speaks to the importance of these experiences for families confined to their homes, and to how they can use the growing number of resources to alleviate some of the stress and isolation often felt by caregivers.

-While this series has concluded, you can find recordings on our Resources page.
+While this series has concluded, you can find recordings here.

 Metropolitan Museum of Art